Maquia: When the Promised Flower Blooms: Plot

 The Iorph are a humanoid race that live far removed from the world of humans, spending their days weaving Hibiol; a special cloth which serves as a written chronicle for the passing of time.
 They stop physically aging at fifteen and can live for hundreds of years.
 They are legendary to outsiders, who have dubbed them the "Clan of the Separated".

 Maquia, a young, orphaned Iorph girl, serves as an assistant to the clan's chief, Racine, who warns her about creating emotional attachments to outsiders, saying that Maquia will know what true loneliness is if she does.
 Soon afterward, the neighboring kingdom of Mezarte sends armed soldiers on the backs of flying dragons called Renato to the Iorph village.
 Unable to find the secret to their longevity, the army attacks, killing most of the Iorph and kidnapping Leilia, Maquia's friend.
 One of the Renato succumbs to the "Red Eye" disease and goes berserk during the attack.
-It becomes tangled in Hibiol and flees the village, inadvertently carrying Maquia, who is tangled in the fabric.
+It becomes tangled in Hibiol and flees from the village, inadvertently carrying Maquia, who is tangled in the fabric.
 The Renato later crashes and dies in a forest.
 Maquia wakes up and meets an alcoholic merchant at an ambushed caravan, where she finds a newborn human boy, held tightly in the arms of his deceased mother.
 Refusing to let him die, she takes him in as her son.
 She travels to the village of Helm, where a woman, Mido, takes them in, raising them alongside her two sons, Lang and Deol.
 Maquia names her adopted son Ariel.

 Seven years later, Ariel grows into a child.
-The Kingdom of Mezarte had once built their strength and reputation on their ownership of the ancient Renato, but the Renato have started to succumb to the "Red Eye" disease, leaving them with less than ten as they begin to die out.
+The Kingdom of Mezarte had once built their strength and reputation on their ownership of the ancient Renato, but the ones have started to succumb to the "Red Eye" disease, leaving them with under ten as they begin to die out.
 Fearing the inevitable loss of power and influence, the king of Mezarte tries to claim ownership of another ancient and legendary power: the Iorph's longevity, leading him to attempt to introduce Iorph blood into the royal bloodline.
 Through a message woven into a Hibiol Maquia finds in a shop, she discovers that Leilia has been forced into an arranged marriage with the prince of Mezarte.
 She travels on a ship with Ariel to try to free Leilia.
-On the ship, she meets Krim; an Iorph friend of hers from their homeland, who was Leilia's former boyfriend.
+On the ship, she meets Krim; a male Iorph and Leilia's former boyfriend from their homeland.
 Krim is also seeking to free Leilia.
 Once in the capital of Mezarte, the two meet with a number of other Iorph, and unsuccessfully ambush a royal parade.
-Maquia briefly frees Leilia, but learns that Leilia is pregnant with the prince's child.
+Maquia reunites with Leilia, but learns that Leilia is pregnant with the prince's child.
 Maquia flees on Leilia's orders and avoids capture with the help of the merchant, revealed to be half-Iorph.
 Krim, undeterred, resolves to continue trying to free Leilia, and leaves Maquia and Ariel behind.